astro-fusion/astro-blogs/20_Transit/09_Ketu_Transit/200911_Ketu_transit_11th_House_from_natal_moon.md

 ---
 title: Ketu transit 11th House from natal moon
 description: |
    When Ketu transits the 11th house from the natal Moon, it generally brings beneficial outcomes such as financial success, improved status, and abundance at home.
 However, there may be conflicts with relatives and health issues for siblings.
+This period encourages you to re-evaluate your long-term goals and social connections.'
 pubDate: '2024-09-19'
+author: "Gemini 3 Pro"
 ---

 # The Effects of Ketu's Transit through the 11th House from the Natal Moon in Vedic Astrology